Crazy-Jack/Student-System-Cpp/README.md

 ### Usage:
 Compile the `main.cpp` and `student.cpp` files and run the executable program from command line.

-On Mac/Linux, direct to the project folder and compile in terminal:
+On Mac/Linux, direct to the project folder and compile them in terminal:
 ```bash
 sudo g++ -o run main.cpp student.cpp
 ```